mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/value-objects.md

 Value objects are a Godsend.

 **Value objects are defined by attributes, not by identity**.
 This makes them great for cases where you want to provide a "vending machine" for non-trivial objects, such as in our case, a `TimeSlot`.
 The `TimeSlot` itself has no identity, but it does have unique values in non-unique keys/attributes.
 Because this type of object needs to **always be correctly constructed**, we can delegate the responsibility into (for example) a class that creates such TimeSlots.
 You don't pass around Value Objects that much, nor update them.
-Instead you instantiate new ones—they are 100% replacable and interchangeable, after all!
+Instead, you instantiate new ones—they are 100% replaceable and interchangeable, after all!

 This pattern is effective in refactoring, such as when wanting to cut down on [primitive obsession](https://refactoring.guru/smells/primitive-obsession).